aFightClub/Rails-Framework/README.md

+# SnailTrain.com
-# Rails 8 Framework
+> a Ruby on Rails 8 Framework generator with AI super powers.

-This is a simple Rails 8 framework that can be used to build a new Rails 8 application.
+Scaffold out your next SaaS application quickly.
+Use the CLI to generate a Ruby on Rails app with our framework that includes base UI screens, features and you can add your OpenAI API key to enable the AI super powers.

+## What are the super powers?

+When you are running the CLI you can use plain text to generate new scaffoldings.
+For example, you can say "I want a new model called 'User' with a 'name' and 'email' field" and it will generate the model, controller, views, and migrations for you and edit the appropriate files.

 ## Requirements
 Make sure you have PostgreSQL and Ruby installed on your machine.